itslenny/GA-TypeScript-Angular/day1_typescript/readme.md

-Typescript
+#Typescript

-ypeScript is a language for application-scale JavaScript.
+TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types, classes, and modules to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.

 * [Github Repo](https://github.com/Microsoft/TypeScript)
 * [Handbook (documentation)](http://www.typescriptlang.org/Handbook)